 Our lawyers have extensive knowledge and experience in all aspects of privacy and access law and have appeared before various levels of court in Nova Scotia and Ontario.
 We work closely with our clients and other practice groups within the firm to provide sector-specific advice that’s tailored to each client’s needs.

-Members of our team have backgrounds in emergency management and security consulting, and are also Certified Information and Privacy Professionals of the International Association of Privacy Professionals (IAPP).
+Members of our team have backgrounds in security consulting, including a team member designated as a Certified Information and Privacy Professional of the International Association of Privacy Professionals (IAPP).

 We are also able to engage a network of preferred vendors in the areas of crisis communications, forensic services, insurance and IT support who are ready to help.